Michael Hordern: Second World War and film debut

 Hordern and Eve left Bristol in 1939 for Harrogate, where Eve joined a small repertory company called the White Rose Players.
 After a brief spell of unemployment, and with the outbreak of war, Hordern volunteered for a post within the Air Raid Precautions (ARP).
 He was accepted but soon grew frustrated at not being able to conduct any rescues because of the lack of enemy action.
-He decided that it was "not a very good way to fight the war" and enlisted instead as a gunner with the Royal Navy.Hordern, p.
+He decided that it was "not a very good way to fight the war" and volunteered for the Royal Navy.Hordern, p.
 59. While he was waiting to be accepted he and Eve responded to an advertisement in The Stage for actors in a repertory company in Bath.
 They were appointed as the company's leading man and lady.
 Their first and only engagement was in a play entitled Bats in the Belfry which opened at the city's Assembly Rooms on 16 October.
 Hordern's elation at finally becoming a leading man was short-lived when he received his call-up that December.
 In the interest of helping to boost public morale, Hordern sought permission from the navy to allow him to complete his theatrical commitment in Bath and to appear in his first film, a thriller called Girl in the News, directed by Carol Reed; his request was accepted, and he was told to report for duty at Plymouth Barracks in the early months of 1940 when the show had finished and he was free from filming responsibilities.

 In 1940, after a minor role in Without the Prince at the Whitehall Theatre, Hordern played the small, uncredited part of a BBC official alongside James Hayter in Arthur Askey's comedy film Band Waggon."Band Waggon (1940)", British Film Institute, accessed 4 July 2015.
 Soon after, he began his naval gunnery training on board City of Florence, a defensively equipped merchant ship (DEMS) which delivered ammunition to the city of Alexandria for the Mediterranean Fleet.
 He found that although his middle class upbringing hindered his ability to make friends on board the ship, it helped with his commanding officers.Hordern, pp. 66–67.